mozilla/experimenter-docs/docs/jetstream/outcomes.md

 ## Parametizing Outcome

-It is also possible to parametize `select_expression` in outcomes:
+It is also possible to parametize `select_expression` in outcomes, values the parameters to be replaced with can then be specified in external jetstream config.

+Example of an outcome using parametization:

 ```toml
 friendly_name = "Picture in Picture"